aRY4bn/js4bughunters/DOM-concept.md

 DOM : Spource & Sink
-*DOM Source => When the user enters information on the site, it sits in this section
+*DOM Source => Where data is received or input into the DOM.
+Examples include:
   - document.url
   - location.hash
   - xhr.responseText

-*DOM Sink => It is the place where user input is executed
+*DOM Sink => Where data is output or rendered in the DOM.
+Examples include:
   - document.write()
   - innerHTML
   - postMessage

+These concepts help identify potential security vulnerabilities, such as Cross-Site Scripting (XSS), where malicious scripts might exploit how data flows from sources to sinks.